gobbletown/lm-complete/README.md

 # lm-complete

-LM-complete is a backend completion mechanism that aims to support the following language model providers:
+`lm-complete` is a backend completion mechanism that aims to support the following LM
+providers:

 - `Posthuman AI Marketplace` via `Ocean Protocol`
 - OpenAI API